 Installation of Bitbucket Server

 Create a new database and install the Server as described in the official documentation.
-Create a new home directory and use a new (empty) database as Bitbucket is not installed in a database or folder with, already, populated data.
+Create a new home directory and use a new (empty) database following the guidelines about Bitbucket not being installed at all with a database or a folder with, already, populated data.
 Create a user account, complete the configuration and have the server up and running.
 Once you confirm that the server is working as expected we can move to the next step.

 Importing the Database